bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 > You are escorting a defenseless tradeship through a narrow strait known as the Devil’s Spine.
 The channel is protected by an enemy fort that has you in range of its cannons.
 You name your objective—_Escape the Spine_—and set a tension clock to represent the tradeship’s seaworthiness.
 Unfortunately, the tension clock is soon filled.
 The tradeship is crippled and sinking.
 You keep your original objective, but add a new one that must be completed first: _Evacuate the Tradeship’s Crew_.
 You also set a new tension clock to track the final fate of the tradeship.
 Can you rescue the sailors before their ship sinks, all while facing constant bombardment from the fort?

 ### RESOLVE THE ENGAGEMENT
-This phase ends when all engagement objectives are resolved as you [[MV_Face Defeat|Face Defeat (move)]] or [[MV_Take Decisive Action|Take Decisive Action (move)]].
+This phase ends when all engagement objectives are resolved as you [[4 - Moves#FACE DEFEAT|Face Defeat]] or [[4 - Moves#TAKE DECISIVE ACTION|Take Decisive Action]].
 If the battle is done, decide your next steps.
 If either side sought to board the other and is successful, the fight continues in the next phase.

 > [!cite]
 > You set a tension clock for the pirates who seek to seize your ship.
 The clock is filled during the fight, signaling that you are grappled.
-You must [[MV_Face Defeat|Face Defeat (move)]] in your objective to _Escape the Pirates_ and muster your crew to repel boarders.
+You must [[4 - Moves#FACE DEFEAT|Face Defeat]] in your objective to _Escape the Pirates_ and muster your crew to repel boarders.

 *43 NAVAL ENCOUNTERS*

 > [!danger] ## BOARDING PHASE
 > Prepare for boarding!
 In the ==boarding phase==, you and your crew raid an enemy vessel or fort, or resist those who seek to claim victory on the decks of your own ship.
-Armed with blade, musket, and resolute spirit, you fight to seize your objectives.
+Armed with blade, musket, and resolute spirit, you fight to seize your objectives. ^boarding-phase

 ### SET THE SCENE
 Envision how the boarding action begins.
 In a ship-to-ship fight, boarding is accomplished by coming alongside the other ship, securing it with grappling hooks, and climbing over the gunwales or—for a more dramatic entrance—swinging across to land on the opponent’s deck.
 A boarding party can also use small boats to reach a disabled or unaware ship, tossing grappling hooks to climb up and begin the assault.
 In a fantastical campaign, boarding might begin with supernatural manifestations, aerial assaults, or raids by seaborne creatures.

 If your ship is boarded by the enemy, do you commit to the battle?
 If you surrender, envision how they respond.
-If they won’t accept your surrender without convincing or conceding, make the [[MV_Compel|Compel (move)]] to see what happens.
-But if you intend to stand against them, you must again [[MV_Enter the Fray|Enter The Fray (move)]].
+If they won’t accept your surrender without convincing or conceding, make the [[4 - Moves#COMPEL|Compel]] to see what happens.
+But if you intend to stand against them, you must again [[4 - Moves#ENTER THE FRAY|Enter the Fray]].
 You made this move once already at the start of the engagement phase, but it’s time to clear the deck and set the context of the new scale and perspective.

 ### NAME YOUR BOARDING OBJECTIVES
 If you achieved your objectives in the engagement phase, your boarding objective is your main goal for the fight—the task that set you against the enemy in the first place.